wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/4-control-your-cloud-apps-with-policies.md

   :::column:::

 Continuously monitor behavior and detect anomalous activities, including high-risk insider and external attacks, and apply a policy to alert, block, or require identity verification for any app or specific action within an app.
 Enables on-premises and mobile access control policies based on user, device, and geography with coarse blocking and granular view, edit, and block.
-Detect suspicious login events, including multi-factor authentication failures, disabled account login failures, and impersonation events.
+Detect suspicious login events, including multifactor authentication failures, disabled account login failures, and impersonation events.

   :::column-end:::